 Cracked Tires: Why Cracks Appear And How To Prevent

 You know for sure that the time will come when you will have to replace your tires.
 You have to take this aspect into account from the moment you mount a new set of tires.
 With their regular use, they become thinner and more damaged over time.
 The question is: when do you understand that it's time to think about a new set?
+To be able to answer this question, it is necessary to regularly inspect the condition of the tires to estimate how much of their tread is left.

-Let's better understand the factors that determine the appearance of cracks.
+Let's better understand the factors that determine the formation of cracks.
 First of all, all tires have a limited lifespan.
 There are no tires that will last forever.
 The explanation lies in the fact that the components that form the construction of a tire are prone to break down once time passes.
 They deteriorate gradually until the moment they provide neither traction, efficiency, nor the safety of the car on the road.
-This happens about 6 years after the date of manufacture.
+This happens about 6-8 years after the date of manufacture.

 If you analyze a 2-3-year-old tire that was used in normal road conditions, you will notice that it already has small cracks on its surface.
 If these are shallow and do not affect the tire in depth, it is not a serious reason for worrying.
 These are a natural consequence of daily wear.

 If, however, their depth does not seem normal to you and it ends up affecting a large portion of the tire, then it is the moment when you have to ask yourself some questions.
 How brittle is the tire?
 How deep are the cracks?
-A hard do tread blocks break apart?
+How hard do tread blocks break apart?
 If the answers are "pretty bad" then it is the right time for tire replacement.

-These cracks are the result of several factors.
+Tire cracks are the result of several factors.
 It's hard to say which one affected the tires.
 This is because, as a rule, all factors affect the tire simultaneously.
 For example, dry rot is a common premise for the appearance of cracks.
 At the same time, they appear as a result of the chemicals with which the tires are processed to maintain their elasticity.
 Also, UV rays negatively impact tire structure, without us being able to somehow influence this process.
-In this context, it is very welcome to take into account the materials with which your tires are processed and opt for high-quality chemical solutions.
+In this context, it is very welcome to take into account the materials with which your tires are treated and opt for high-quality chemical solutions.

 Besides all these causes, the human factor also has an essential role.
 Drivers neglect tire maintenance.
 They tend to over or under-inflate them unreasonably, exposing them to their early damage.
 Extreme driving habits also severely impact the condition of the tires, causing the appearance of cracks.

 Small cracks are a sign that your tires are naturally aging.
 Based on them, you can figure out how new or old the tire is.
-Many drivers consider the small cracks when buying a new set of second-hand tires.
+Many drivers consider the small cracks when buying a set of second-hand tires.
 The more of them, the more years the tire has been rolling on the road.

 These are also an indicator of your driving style.
-If you adopt aggressive driving behavior, they will be more, even if shallow.
+If you adopt aggressive driving behavior, there will be more cracks, even if shallow.
 So, small cracks are not exactly a cause for concern as long as they are not deep and do not damage the shape of the tread blocks.
 There is no need to think about a replacement yet because in most cases they serve for a few more years.
+However, this does not mean that you should neglect them.
+If you want the small cracks not to turn into large and severe ones, you must take some preventive measures.

 Many drivers are curious to know if a cracked tire can undergo a repair process.
 Well, it depends on what you mean by "repair".
 If the repair means a cosmetic correction, then yes, it is possible.
 You can do this yourself with the help of special fillers that help mask the signs of cracks on the treads and sidewalls.
 This procedure could work in the case of minor and shallow cracks.